 You would be surprised at how much you could lose out on in terms of contributions from your employer and tax relief and investment growth.
-Also, If you leave your scheme you might lose valuable benefits paid to you if you were ill or paid to your dependents if you died.
+Also, if you leave your scheme you might lose valuable benefits paid to you if you were ill or paid to your dependants if you died.

 Jane earns £35,000 a year and she and her employer both pay 5% of her salary into her pension scheme, a total of £3,500 a year.

 If Jane took two year-long career breaks from her job this could mean as much as £25,000 less in her pension pot when she wants to stop work permanently.

 A five-year break and then returning to work part-time could reduce the pot by £100,000.

 I don’t want to stop working – so I don’t need a pension